 Eva Montealegre is Anne Bonny!
 From the Crow’s Nest in her original play based on the historical figure, Lady Pirate, Anne Bonny.
 I was fortunate to have the experience of working in collaboration with Pulitzer-Prize Winning playwright, Charles Gordone, in his production of Strindberg’s Miss Julie, set in New Orleans.
 I garnered critical acclaim for that and for Jump At The Sun, directed by New York’s Glenda Dickerson.
 I researched, wrote and produced 80 mini documentaries on American History focusing on little known contributions of women and minorities.
 Anne Bonny is my favorite historical personality thus far.

-Eva Schegulla is a full-time writer, publishing under half a dozen names in fiction and nonfiction.
-She is an internationally-produced playwright and radio writer, with produced shows in New York, London, Edinburgh, and Australia.
+Eva C. Schegulla is a full-time writer publishing under multiple names in fiction and non-fiction.
+She is an internationally-produced playwright and radio writer.
+Her plays have been produced in New York, Los Angeles, Massachusetts, London, Edinburgh, and Australia.
 One of her plays originally written as part of 365 Women, “Confidence Confidant”, was adapted for radio and performed live in Boston in 2019.
 Find her at www.devonellingtonwork.com and www.fearlessink.com.
-Her blog on the writing life is Ink in My Coffee: http://devonellington.wordpress.com
+Her blog on the writing life is Ink in My Coffee: https://devonellngton.wordpress.com.

 Francesca Peppiatt is an Emmy nominated writer whose TV work includes stints with Dick Clark, Love Connection, and Hee Haw.
 She appeared on The Paula Poundstone Show with Paula and Lily Tomlin, and tap-danced in a film choreographed by Twyla Tharp.
 Francesca is a playwright and actor with four published books to her name plus she is the Producing Artistic Director of Stockyards Theatre Project whose mission statement is – Giving Volume to the Voices of Women.
 Currently, Francesca writes a Chicago Theater column at Examiner.com and just completed a musical adaptation of Treasure Island, with composer Elizabeth Doyle.